JonmarCorpuz/SecondBrain/Networking - Layered Architecture.md

 ## Network Layer (Layer 3)

-The Network Layer is the third layer of the OSI model and is responsible for handling the routing, addressing, and logical network topology
+The Network layer is responsible for handling the routing, addressing, and logical network topology

 * Determines the best path for data to travel from the source to the destination across multiple networks
 * The intended destination can be found based on the IP address that resides in the frame of the data packets

 ## Data Link Layer (Layer 2)

-Responsible for formatting data into frames and preparing it for transmission over the physical layer, as well as handling the reception of incoming frames
+The Data link is responsible for formatting data into frames and preparing it for transmission over the physical layer, as well as handling the reception of incoming frames

 ## Physical Layer (Layer 1)

+The Physical layer is responsible for the actual transmission of raw data bits over a physical medium

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)